CodySchrank/gSwitch/README.md

 carthage bootstrap
 ```

-and then build in xcode
+And then build in xcode

 ## Usage